zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-amazon.md

 There is a view, this is the viewpoint.
 His craving senses Consolation.
 The viewpoint is congruent.
 Since cravings are intuient They are craving, or optics, because the vision is constipated.
 Do not cause.
 Nouvedly.
-“Not to be fronted.”
+"Not to be fronted."
 Yu

-[APZ 38.3] (#apz38 .3) {#apz38 .3.ref .apz} "The doctrine was also not accepted to them.”
+[APZ 38.3] (#apz38 .3) {#apz38 .3.ref .apz} "The doctrine was also not accepted to them."
 This is true, because the locker has no recognition.
 Locator Unhast, the locator has a corner.
 That life is that body, other life other The body passes.
 The animal is not raised in deathThe animal emerges from death.
 Death Raised